 Growing up we didn’t do too many green bean casseroles.
-I think we went on a short stint with them, but we usually always sautéed them.
+I think we went on a short stint with them, but we usually always sautéed fresh green beans.
 My mom doesn’t eat meat, so our green beans usually consisted of some garlic, balsamic, and maybe a few spices.

-Green Beans with Mushrooms and Bacon (Paleo & Whole30)
+Green Beans with Mushrooms and Bacon (Paleo/Whole30)

-You only need 6 ingredients (plus salt and pepper) and 30 minutes to make them.
-They are made on the stove, so that frees up your oven for things like roasted butternut squash with goat cheese and roasted radishes.
-This is what you need:
+You only need 6 ingredients (plus salt and pepper) and 30 minutes to make these sautéed green beans and mushrooms.
+Bonus is they are made on the stove, so that frees up your oven for things like roasted butternut squash with goat cheese for holiday feast!

 - green beans

-- coconut milk
+- full fat coconut milk